paulejarvis/Playbook/Ontology/Playbook Ontology.md

 The Playbook Ontology is a framework to describe business processes and operations.
-It draws from industry-standard conventions and best practices such as UML, PMBOK, and others while remaining flexible to accommodate user-defined variance.
+It draws from industry-standard conventions and best practices such as UML, Project Management Institute, and others while remaining flexible to accommodate user-defined variance.

 ## Objects, Properties, and Relationships